CHTechIndustries/Gestalt-Engine-Scenario/README.md

 Is being integrated into another mod (Rimworld Properly Extended.
-More coming soon)
+More coming soon)-ish